tabreturn/tabreturn.github.io/_posts/2018-08-10-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

 #### Shear

-Shearing a shape slants, or skews, it along the horizontal or vertical axis.
+Shearing a shape slants/skews it along the horizontal or vertical axis.
 The area (or volume), however, remains constant.

 To shear horizontally, use: